Frequently Asked Questions

 Can I use GasStop for industrial applications?

 GasStop can be installed across a wide range of systems.
 Note that GasStop can only be used and installed as specified in the instructions.
-GasStop cannot be used on high pressure appliances (max 250 psig).
-GasStop is only to be used on a pressure regulated system no higher than 20″ W.C.
+GasStop cannot be used on high pressure/high capacity appliances.
+GasStop is only to be used on a pressure regulated system rated at 1.5 kg/h and up to 20″ W.C.

 Can I use GasStop on both propane and butane bottles?